 It is recommended that you consult with Doncaster Metropolitan Borough Council's Development Management Team to ensure you have relevant permissions / change of use in relation to a HMO.

 Planning permission will be required from the Council if more than six persons occupy the property, or for properties to be converted into self-contained flats.

 Building Regulation approval will be required for any structural, fire related, drainage, electrical, insulation or conversion works.

-For further information please contact Planning Services, Doncaster Council, Civic Office, Waterdale, Doncaster, DN1 3BU, 01302 736000, email:
+For further information please visit Planning - City of Doncaster Council

-tsi@doncaster.gov.uk or building control on 01302 734848, e-mail, building.control@doncaster.gov.uk